katjascode/round-robin-scheduler/README.md

 # round-robin-scheduler

-This program is written in C for Atmega328p to control 4 LEDs via the Round Robin scheduling algorithm.
+This program is written in C for Atmega328p to control 4 LEDs connected to the microcontroller ports B and D via the Round Robin scheduling algorithm.

 4 tasks are initiated and added to the ready-to-go queue.
 After that, timer1 is initiated and the CTC timer interrupt is activated.
 The timer period and the time quantum of the scheduler is set to 500 ms.